Programs & Opportunities

 “Grit & American Character”

-Through a mixed cohort of Lee undergraduates and regional high-school students, we will use the lens of American fiction to consider the formal and informal institutions that shape our societal mores and vision of American Identity.
-This summer we are reading and discussing the American novel, True Grit.
-Click here for more information!
+Through a mixed cohort of Lee undergraduates and regional high-school students, we used the lens of American Fiction to consider the formal and informal institutions that shape our societal mores and vision of American Identity.
+This summer we read and discussed the American novel, True Grit.

 June 2-4